lendoo73/Challenge-Project-of-CodeCademy/python/Analyze_Financial_Data_with_Python/Calculating_Financial_Statistics/README.md

 Two assets from the same industry generally have a positive correlation, as they are likely affected by similar external conditions.
 When building a portfolio, it is generally a good idea to include assets that are not correlated with each other.
 If assets are independent of one another, then there is a lower risk of the financial loss that can occur when assets in a portfolio are correlated.
 This allows for greater diversification and balances out the overall risk and return of the portfolio.

-`calculate_correlation()`: calculate the correlation coefficient between two datasets
+The formula for the Pearson correlation coefficient: